heidtJJ/Pascal-Compiler/README.md

 # Pascal-Compiler

-This is a compiler which supports a subset of the programming language, Pascal.<br>
+This is a compiler which supports a subset of the programming language, Pascal.<br><br>
 An incomplete list of the supported features of this language:<br>
 	- while loops<br>
 	- for do loops<br>